 The Company's revenue from contracts with customers is derived from product revenue principally from the sales of electronic scales and pet electronic products directly to customers.
 The Company sells goods to customers based on purchase orders received from the customers.
 The Company has determined there is one performance obligation for each model included in the purchase orders.
-The performance obligation is considered to be met and revenue is recognized when the customer obtains control of the goods, which is generally the point at which products are leaving the ports of Hong Kong, Shenzhen or Nansha (Guangzhou).
-The Company did not recognize any revenue from contracts with customers for performance obligations satisfied overtime during the year ended March 31, 2019.
+The performance obligation is considered to be met and revenue is recognized when the customer obtains control of the goods, which is generally the point at which products are leaving the ports of Hong Kong, Shenzhen or Nansha (Guangzhou), or when risks and rewards are transferred to the customer.
+The Company did not recognize any revenue from contracts with customers for performance obligations satisfied over time during the year ended March 31, 2020.
 The timing of revenue recognition is not impacted by the new standard.

 The transaction price is generally in the form of a fixed price which is agreed with the customer at contract inception.
 The transaction price is recorded net of any sales return, surcharges and value-added taxes on gross sales.
 The Company allocates the transaction price to each performance obligation based on the purchase orders.
-Customers are required to pay over an agreed-upon credit period, usually between 15 to 60 days.
+Customers are required to pay over an agreed-upon credit period, usually between 15 to 119 days.
 In certain circumstances, the Company will request a deposit from a customer.
 Customers' deposits are settled part of the outstanding bill upon receiving an acknowledgement from customers.
 For the remaining balance of the outstanding bill, the customer is required to pay over an agreed-upon credit period, usually between 0 to 15 days.